 AT&T & Verizon are slowly turning off 2G cell phone towers in many rural markets.
 Why?
-Because they they need the capacity and or spectrum in that market for 4G and LTE.
+Because they need the capacity and or spectrum in that market for 4G and LTE.
 3G and 4G provide faster data speeds but voice service can often be less reliable.

 I think the FCC has done an incredible disservice to consumers not mandating that carriers provide transparency on where they are turning off 2G service.
 Thus, our map database Deadcellzones.com has exploded with contributions of dead zone problems this year on our map.
 Consumers are confused and don't know what to do.
-These presents an opportunity for an aggressive smaller carrier to capitalize on this incredibly horrible service and transparency the big carriers are providing.
+These present an opportunity for an aggressive smaller carrier to capitalize on this incredibly horrible service and transparency the big carriers are providing.
 Stay tuned because the fireworks are just beginning!